-This is one of two questions that we get from our clients:
+There are two questions that always we get from our clients:

-How much does an uncontested divorce cost and how long is this divorce going to take?
+How much does an uncontested divorce in Georgia cost and how long is this divorce going to take?

-For an uncontested divorce with minor children, our typical fee is $799 but in some counties we charge $999.
+For a Georgia uncontested divorce with minor children, our typical fee is $850 but in some counties we charge a little less.

-How Does Our Fee for and Uncontested Divorce Compare?
+How Does Our Uncontested Georgia Divorce Cost Compare?

-The cost of an uncontested divorce in Georgia if you represent yourself in court may be as little as about $250 including the court costs.
-However, some attorneys charge their clients over $3,000 for an uncontested divorce in Georgia.
-But, using our process, we charge much less than that.
-Of course, that assumes that you start with the plan and desire that your case is going to be uncontested.
-If you start the process as a contested case and then settle it as an uncontested divorce, the cost can be much higher – basically the same as a contested divorce.
-So, if pays to do your research and select the right attorney for your divorce.
+The cost of an uncontested Georgia divorce if you represent yourself in court may be as little as about $250 including the court costs.
+However, some attorneys charge their clients a fee of over $3,000 for an uncontested divorce in Georgia.
+But, using our process, our fee is much lower.
+Of course, that assumes that you start with the plan and desire that your divorce is going to be uncontested.
+If you start the process as a contested case and then later settle it as an uncontested divorce, the cost will be much higher – basically the same as a contested divorce.
+So, if pays to do your research and select the right attorney for your uncontested divorce.
 Even if you decide to represent yourself in the divorce instead of hiring an attorney, the court costs alone will be over $200 due to the filing fees, service fees and similar court costs.

-To have an uncontested divorce, you and your spouse must agree on all essential issues in advance of filing the divorce proceedings.
+To have an uncontested Georgia divorce, you and your spouse must agree on all essential issues in advance of filing the divorce proceedings.
 Basically, this means that you both sign a marital Settlement Agreement and all other documents necessary to file the uncontested divorce.
 Using our process for a Georgia uncontested divorce, your spouse will not be “served” by the Sheriff.
-Serving your spouse adds to the cost and aggravation of the divorce so we eliminate it.
-Instead, your spouse simply signs a document acknowledging receipt of the divorce documents that we prepare for you.
+Serving your spouse adds to the cost and aggravation of a divorce so we eliminate it.
+Instead, your spouse simply signs a document acknowledging receipt of the uncontested divorce paperwork that we prepare for you.

-It is our objective to provide each client who wants an uncontested divorce in Georgia with an inexpensive, fast, high-quality and dignified divorce – an affordable uncontested divorce.
+It is our objective to provide each client who wants an uncontested Georgia divorce with an inexpensive, fast, high-quality and dignified divorce – an affordable uncontested divorce.
 Fortunately, in the overwhelming majority of our cases we succeed.
 Naturally, that means that our client and his/her spouse must have the same objective in mind and do not want to spend a lot of money on the divorce process.
 Instead, both parties simply want a decent, fair and affordable uncontested divorce.
 That attitude will enable you to greatly reduce the cost of your divorce.

 We have tailored our process to produce an affordable uncontested divorce.
 We always represent our clients in uncontested divorces for a low, flat fee.
-You will know exactly what you will pay for your uncontested divorce in Georgia before we start the process.
+You will know exactly what you will pay for your uncontested Georgia divorce before we start the process.
 There are no hidden fees or costs.

 While our fees do not include court costs, we tell you exactly what the court costs will be for your divorce case during out initial consultation.

 We represent clients using our uncontested divorce process in 45 Georgia counties.
 Our fee varies somewhat from county-to-county and also depends on whether you and your spouse have minor children together.
-The typical flat fee is $399 for an uncontested divorce with no minor children or $749 if there are minor children involved.
+The typical flat fee is $425 for an uncontested Georgia divorce with no minor children or $850 if there are minor children involved.
 But, we vary our fee slightly depending on the county where the divorce is to be filed.
 If minor children are involved, our fee includes preparing a Parenting Plan and also all the Child Support Worksheet.
 Both of these are required by Georgia law if you and your spouse have minor children together.

-Court costs are a significant part of the cost of an uncontested divorce in Georgia.
+Court costs are a significant part of the cost of an uncontested Georgia divorce.
 Our flat fee does not include the court costs which include the filing fee and all costs of getting your case actually processed by the Clerk.
 Again, this varies from county-to-county.
 However, the typical court costs for an uncontested Georgia divorce are $250.
 That includes the filing fee, e-filing fee, postage, copies, service fees, etc. that the Clerk charges in a divorce.

 Yes.
 Whenever possible, we e-file the uncontested divorce documents for our clients.
 E-filing saves time and helps us move the uncontested divorce through the court system much more efficiently.
 E-filing costs slightly more than manual filing but it is well worth the small additional cost.
-Not all counties permit e-filing yet.
-However, only a few of the counties in which we practice still require manually filing a divorce case.
+Most Georgia counties permit us to e-file divorce cases.
+However, a few of the counties in which we practice still require manually filing a divorce case.

-What it the Total Cost of an Uncontested Divorce?
+What it the Total Uncontested Georgia Divorce Cost?

 If you have unusual issues, the total cost of any particular uncontested divorce may vary from the typical cost.
-However, using our uncontested divorce process, the total cost for an uncontested divorce with no minor children is usually $649 ($399 for our fee and $250 for court costs).
-The typical total cost for an uncontested divorce with no minor children is $1,049 ($799 for our fee and $250 for court costs).
+However, using our uncontested divorce process, the total cost for an uncontested Georgia divorce with no minor children is usually $675 ($425 for our fee and $250 for court costs).
+The typical total cost for a Georgia uncontested divorce with no minor children is $1,100 ($850 for our fee and $250 for court costs).